IgniteUI/indigo-design-docfx/en/creating-an-artboard.md

 1. Download the [**Indigo.Design System**](https://cloud.indigo.design/home).

-    It contains 1 Sketch file with 26 Pages in the Pages section which are distinguished by three types of icons:
+    It contains a Sketch file with 26 Pages in the Pages section which are distinguished by three types of icons:

     - **1-5 Pages**
       All the styling assets such as Material Icons, Colors, Typography, Elevation, and Illustrations.